blabla1337/skf-flask/skf/markdown/knowledge_base/230-knowledge_base--Commonly_chosen_weak_passwords_and passphrases--.md

 The internet is full of top X worst password lists which can be used to verify the users freshly entered password against.
 Whenever a user enters a password that matches up to a password provided in one of those lists.
-The password should be rejected and the user should be adviced to take another password.
+The password should be rejected and the user should be advised to take another password.